Where to celebrate the Fourth of July in Las Vegas valley

 Paris Las Vegas

-The Pool a Paris will serve a special Star-Spangled Slush that will only be available on July 4.
+The Pool at Paris will serve a special Star-Spangled Slush that will only be available on July 4.
 It's made with Malibu Rum, strawberry daiquiri, pina colada, and blue lagoon frozen mix.

 Flamingo, The Linq, Harrah's Las Vegas